wnguyen36/Multisensing-IV-Bag-Classification-System/README.md

 ## Clinical Context

-The deck cites two statistics that frame the problem:
+There are two statistics that best frame the problem:

 - **36% of IV catheter transfusions fail before therapy completion** (Marsh et al., 2024)
 - **72–99% of clinical alarms are false alarms**, driving alarm fatigue (Sendelbach & Funk, 2013)

 These numbers describe the same root failure: gravity IV systems have a monitoring gap.
 Existing devices like Monidrop detect drop rate only, fire threshold-based alarms, and provide no failure classification or sensor redundancy.
-A nurse hearing an alarm doesn't know whether the bag is empty, occluded, or leaking, so alarms get ignored, and real complications get missed.
-IIIV closes that gap by classifying the failure mode itself, so alerts are actionable instead of ambient.
+A nurse hearing an alarm doesn't know what's actually wrong with the bag at a glance, so IIIV closes that gap by classifying the failure mode itself; allowing medical personnel to act with no delays.

 ## Technical Approach